A Year After Deadly Mexico Quake, Corruption, Negligence And Forgotten Victims Remain

 MCCI's analysis showed the 28 collapses occurred not just in old buildings in disrepair, like the Multifamiliar Tlalpan, but in buildings raised less than a year before the earthquake.
 They discovered falsified building plans coupled with cheap materials, dangerously thin weight-bearing columns and floors added to buildings without permits.

-Their analysis also revealed corruption among the responsible works directors, known by their Spanish acronym, DRO.
+Their analysis also revealed corruption among the responsible works directors, known by their Spanish abbreviation, DRO.
 This certification emerged after 1985 as a way to ensure an architect or civil engineer signed off on each building in the city to confirm that all structures met earthquake standards.

 MCCI's report found a complete perversion of DROs.
 They say developers bribed DROs to sign off on shoddy buildings while authorities looked the other way.
 They discovered 27 DROs who did not have the required civil engineering or architecture degrees — one DRO held a degree in physical fitness.